GWLab-UML/Protocols/Molecular_labwork/DNase Treatment.md

 - Protocol from ThermoFisher [User Guide](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/1907M_turbodnafree_UG.pdf)
 - *Last Updated: 08/18/2025 by JM*

+This treatment removes DNA contamination from RNA and is done before library preparation for RNA-seq.

 ## Routine DNase treatment
 *Note:* this protocol is for samples that contain <= 200 ug nucleic acid per uL.
 Use 1 uL TURBO DNase for up to 10 ug of RNA in a 50 uL reaction.
 These conditions will remove up to 2 ug of genomic DNA from total RNA in a 50 uL reaction.
 If there is more RNA (>200 ug nucleic acid per mL) that is severely contaminated with DNA (i.e., >2 ug DNA/50uL), use the **rigorous DNase treatment** (see below)